What is genetic testing, and why is it important for Parkinson’s?

 Does it cost anything to participate in PD GENEration?

-Participation in PD GENEration is completely free!
-In fact, PD GENEration is the first national PD study to offer free genetic testing plus counseling for Parkinson’s-related genes through clinicians at the Foundation’s Center of Excellence network and Parkinson’s Study Group sites.
+For those who qualify for the study, the genetic test and genetic counseling are provided at no cost!
+In fact, PD GENEration is the first national PD study to offer genetic testing plus counseling at no cost for Parkinson’s-related genes through clinicians at the Foundation’s Center of Excellence network and Parkinson’s Study Group sites.

 Will the results of my genetic test help determine what treatment I should use?